Ex-Pence adviser says Trump bungled virus; she’s for Biden

 Trump himself told journalist Bob Woodward in recorded interviews that he intentionally downplayed the virus in public comments even though he was fully aware of the danger it posed.
 He is also a self-described germaphobe and denounced the practice of shaking hands before he ran for office.

-Republican Voters Against Trump is one of several groups trying to convince Republicans and others who once supported the president that they should vote for Biden.
+Republican Voters Against Trump is one of several groups trying to persuade Republicans and others who once supported the president to vote for Biden.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.